vera-rykalina/Energy-Consumprion/README.md

 # Energy-Consumption
-Evaluation of justification for an installation of submeters aimed to monitor electricity in a private household.
+Evaluation of justification for an installation of submeters aimed at monitoring electricity in a private household.